matttrent/reading-notes/bookx_how_to_read_a_book.md

+---
+title: How to Read a Book
+author: Mortimer J. Adler
+---

-# bookx how to read a book
+# How to Read a Book

 ## primary steps to analyzing a book